outrigdev/outrig/README.md

 ```

 To stop the server, use Ctrl+C in the terminal where the server is running.
 Note that future versions will include systemd support to run the server as a background service.

+To verify the server is running correctly, navigate to http://localhost:5005 and you should see the Outrig dashboard.

 ## Key Features